foodforarabbit/fusionjs/private/fusion-plugin-s3-asset-proxying/README.md

-# @uber/graphene-s3-asset-proxying
+# @uber/fusion-plugin-s3-asset-proxying

-Cli and graphene plugin to upload and proxy assets to/from S3.
+Cli and fusion plugin to upload and proxy assets to/from S3.

 ---